ARPA-SIMC/ec-tc/ecflow/ileps_timecrit/README.md

  * `jobs/` suite jobs
  * `include/` job include files

-Additionally the following directories are created and/or populated
-runtime:

- * `ecflow/` jobs and logs
- * `const/` link to the constant data directory on timecritical storage.

 ### Creating the suites' definitions

 The `ectc.py` script has to be run in order to create the suites